"It's number one...it's Top of the Pops!"

 After 42 years on the air Top of the Pops had proved to be more enduring than the many varied, and often short-lived musical trends that it had chronicled.
 Other music programmes came and went over the decades but only this one grew and matured into the literal embodiment of a successful televisual presentation of popular music trends.
 But that 42nd year proved to be its last.
 With the BBC claiming that the show could no longer compete with the multitude of 24-hour music channels that were available on satellite and cable TV, an announcement was made on 20 June 2006 that it was time to bring the show to its "natural conclusion."
 On July 30 2006 the last ever edition aired to an audience of just under 4 million viewers.
 The show ended with Jimmy Savile turning the lights off in the empty studio.

 But the brand hasn't gone completely.
-Top of the Pops has had a sister show called TOTP2 since 1994 which uses archive footage from as early as the late 1960s and sandwiched between these are modern performances from modern groups.
-And although the series has never aired on BBC1 (confined to the 'lesser' BBC channels) with its supremely simple, yet devastatingly effective format the show continues to perfectly mirror the musical tastes of successive generations-proving that it still truly is number one!
+Top of the Pops has had a sister show called TOTP2 between 1994 and 2017 which uses archive footage from as early as the late 1960s and sandwiched between these are modern performances from modern groups.
+And although the series has never aired on BBC1 (confined to the 'lesser' BBC channels) with its supremely simple, yet devastatingly effective format the show continued to perfectly mirror the musical tastes of successive generations-proving that it long after its demise, it was still number one!